rodraska/42_Push_Swap/README.md

 - rrb (reverse rotate b): Shift down all elements on stack b. last element becomes first.
 - rrr : rra & rrb at the same time.

+At the beggining of the program all elements were contained in stack a and stack b was empty and by the end of the program all elements were sorted in ascending order in stack a.
+The set of integer values could contain both positive and negative values but no duplicate values.

+The algorithm I developed worked in the following way: